Chubnapathorn/postApiSnipper/README.md

-# This is Sample Code for Marketing Cloud SSJS POST API Called
+# This is Sample Code for Marketing Cloud SSJS POST API

 This topic I want to share the way to post api from the Server-Sode JavaScript in Marketing Cloud